-This month, we’re featuring Michelle Bradshaw an experienced RN, world traveler, mom, and Vero MSN (most valuable nurse).
+This month, we’re featuring Michelle Bradshaw an experienced RN, world traveler, mom, and Vero Nurse Spotlight.
 It’s exciting to see Michelle enjoy the journey of travel nursing.
 Michelle has traveled internationally and specializes in ER.
 Keep reading to learn more about Michelle.

 What inspired you to become a travel nurse?